AndersDeath/diary2/000-current.md

 # 29 May - Mottwoch - Berlin - 615 Tag der Einwanderung - Hot Rainy

 Nothing significat happened today.
 I just worked and did my own tasks.
 I don't have anything in XU to finish.
 I've done with everything.
 In general they even could free me but I decided to turn my vacation days to money.
 It's because I am fucking greedy.
 Also I visited toastmasters club and won my first "the best table topic" thing.
+Table topic master asked me "Whom from my relatives I could select and move to this place"